adorsys/xs2a/doc/spec/DICT_01.Business_objects.md

 * Currency Code: Codes following ISO 4217

 Further basic ISO data types:
-* ISODateTime: A particular point in the progression of time defined by a mandatory referenceDate and a mandatory time component, expressed in either UTC time format (YYYY-MM-DDThh:mm:ss.sssZ), local time with UTC offset format (YYYY- MM-DDThh:mm:ss.sss+/-hh:mm), or local time format (YYYY- MMDDThh:mm:ss.sss).
+* ISODateTime: A particular point in the progression of time defined by a mandatory date and a mandatory time component, expressed in either UTC time format (YYYY-MM-DDThh:mm:ss.sssZ), local time with UTC offset format (YYYY- MM-DDThh:mm:ss.sss+/-hh:mm), or local time format (YYYY- MMDDThh:mm:ss.sss).
 These representations are defined in "XML Schema Part 2: Datatypes Second Edition - W3C Recommendation 28 October 2004" which is aligned with ISO 8601.
 * ISODate: A particular point in the progression of time in a calendar year expressed in the YYYY-MM-DD format.cd